 Can I start the project as soon as I know that I've been awarded?

-No, you may not start the project until signatures of the grantee, Commissioner of Agriculture, and the Attorney Generals office have signed the contract.
+No, you may not start the project until signatures of the grantee, Commissioner of Agriculture, and the Attorney Generals Office (if applicable) have signed the contract.

 If I've already received this grant in the past can I apply again?